zakuArbor/proxyAuth/doc/week03/Arslan_Log_Week3.md

 Scanning ...
 ^C
 ```
 * It did pick up one device in 20 and so attempts.
-I still have to find the solution for this.
+I still have to find the **solution** for this.
-* Now, run the rfcomm-server.c program, make sure your bluetooth is turned on and paired, and connected to device with the android app.
+* Now, run the rfcomm-server.c program, make sure your Bluetooth is turned on and paired, and connected to device with the Android App.
 ```
 $ gcc rfcomm-server.c -l bluetooth
 $ ./a.out